 Silver Dollar City, an 1880s theme park located near Branson, Missouri, presents world-class festivals spring through Christmas.
 The 100-acre park has 12 stage venues, over 40 rides and attractions, 18 award-winning restaurants, 60 shops and 100 resident craftsmen.
 But it began as a hole in the ground.

 The hole, first called Marble Cave because the limestone walls were thought to be marble, was one of the first attractions in what would become Branson.
-Eons old and hidden beneath the hills, it was first discovered by the Osage Indians in 1500, described by geologists in the 1860s and explored in the 1880s by adventurers who lowered themselves on ropes 200 feet into the main chamber.
+Eons old and hidden beneath the hills, it was described by geologists in the 1860s and explored in the 1880s by adventurers who lowered themselves on ropes 200 feet into the main chamber.
 One of those adventurers was a newspaper publisher who began to write about the cave's beauty and mystery.

 A group of Union Civil War veterans formed a mining company to mine resources from the cave, mining tons of nitrogen-rich bat guano from the cave in the 1880s, but finding no marble.
 Scientific American magazine described the cave in 1885, and word of the natural wonder spread throughout the continent.
 Canadian mining expert William Henry Lynch read of the cave, purchased it sight unseen, traveled to the Ozarks and, with his two daughters, opened the cave to public tours in 1894.